 Since its inception, Bittered Sling has garnered local and international acclaim with aromatic labels such as Cascade Celery, Malagasy Chocolate and Kensington Dry Bitters — all of which were bestowed with gold medals at the Beverage Testing Institute’s 2014 International Review of Spirits.
 In 2013, the company was singled out as Producer/Supplier of the Year at the 24th annual Vancouver Magazine Restaurant Awards.
 Since 2011, both Chovancek and Mote have also both been event partners and keynote speakers with Tales of the Cocktail, the world’s premier cocktail festival, in New Orleans, Vancouver and Argentina.

 Apart from their collaboration in Bittered Sling, Chovancek is a Chef Consultant in Vancouver and abroad, while Mote is the Global Cocktailian for Diageo Reserve and the World Class Global Program.

 Bittered Sling strongly believes in setting a new standard in customer service, and remains committed to providing quality, respect and integrity in each ingredient it sources, and every product it creates.

-Mote is also an in demand hospitality consultant and in the past 2 years has helped revamp and redesign bar programs at The Nash Restaurant & Off Cut Bar in Calgary, Vancouver’s Café Medina and Burdock & Co., and most recently collaborating with YEW seafood + bar in the Four Seasons Hotel Vancouver and their restaurant, YEW seafood + bar.
+Lauren is an in demand hospitality consultant, and in the past 5 years has launched and redesigned bar programs at The Nash Restaurant & Off Cut Bar in Calgary, Vancouver’s Café Medina and Burdock & Co., and most recently collaborating as the Beverage Consultant for the Four Seasons Hotel Vancouver and their restaurant, YEW seafood + bar.
 Lauren is also a Development Consultant for the World Class Bartending Program, in addition to her marketing, social media and PR strategies for spirit and hospitality brands under the “Bittered Sling” umbrella of companies.